wpilibsuite/allwpilib/README.md

     - Run `./gradlew installRoboRioToolchain` after cloning this repository
     - If the WPILib installer was used, this toolchain is already installed
 - Raspberry Pi toolchain (optional)
-    - Run `./gradlew installRaspbianToolchain` after cloning this repository
+    - Run `./gradlew installArm32Toolchain` after cloning this repository

 ## Setup